CaseyHofland/UIWitches/README.md

 ## Installation

-Follow the _Installing from a Git URL_ instructions in the [Unity Manual](https://docs.unity3d.com/Manual/upm-ui-giturl.html).
+Follow the [Installing from a Git URL](https://docs.unity3d.com/Manual/upm-ui-giturl.html) instructions from the Unity Manual.

 ### Dependencies